lmammino/loige.co/source/_posts/developing-a-web-application-with-lumen-and-mysql.md

 meta_title:       ""
 meta_description: 'How to develop a simple but useful web application with the Php micro-framework Lumen and MySql in less than 30 minutes.'
 tags:
-  - Php
+  - php
-  - MySql
+  - mysql
-  - Lumen
+  - lumen
-  - Laravel
+  - laravel

 ---